lascar/alphawholesale/README.md

 I try this :

-* all the 'routes' are covered with each of the user natures (anonymous, customer,
+* all the 'routes' must be covered with each of the user natures (anonymous, customer,

 supplier, broker).